Is My Website Traffic Real or Bots? (2026 Data)

 Source: Lunio 2026 Global IVT Report (2.7B clicks analyzed).
 IVT = invalid traffic detected on unprotected monitor-only campaigns.

-DoubleVerify's 2024 Global Insights reported General Invalid Traffic surged 86% year-over-year in the second half of 2024, hitting over 2 billion monthly invalid ad requests for the first time in Q4 2024.
-Of that, 16% came from AI scrapers.
+DoubleVerify's 2024 Global Insights reported General Invalid Traffic jumped 86% year over year in the back half of 2024.
+It crossed 2 billion invalid ad requests a month for the first time in Q4 2024, and 16% of that came from AI scrapers.

-Global losses from ad fraud reached $37.7 billion in 2024 per Spider Labs.
-A separate Lunio analysis put IVT losses across digital advertising higher, at $63 billion in 2025.
+The money behind this is large.
+Global losses to ad fraud hit $37.7 billion in 2024 per Spider Labs.
+A separate Lunio analysis put the IVT losses across digital advertising even higher, at $63 billion in 2025.

-Here's the part the platforms don't advertise: their IVT filtering is scoped to billing.
-Google Ads will refund you for clicks it detects as invalid.
-Meta and TikTok have similar refund windows.
+Here's the part the platforms don't put in the pitch.
+Their IVT filtering only touches billing.
+Google Ads refunds you for the clicks it catches as invalid.
+Meta and TikTok have their own refund windows.
 But the bot still landed on your site.
-The session still fires your GA4 tag.
-The bounce still counts toward your campaign's bounce rate.
-Your analytics doesn't know the click was refunded, so the denominator of your conversion-rate math is still inflated.
-We covered the Meta-specific version of this in more depth.
+The session still fired your GA4 tag.
+The bounce still counts against your campaign.
+Your analytics never hears that the click got refunded, so the bottom of your conversion-rate math stays inflated.
+I covered the Meta version of this in more depth.

-Meaning: you can be getting a refund on the wasted spend and still have your dashboards lying to you about your campaign's performance.
+So you can get your money back on the wasted spend and still have your dashboard lying to you about how the campaign did.

 How to diagnose bot contamination without adding any new tool

-If you're not ready to switch analytics, here's how to get a rough estimate of your bot share from what you already have.
-This isn't precise.
-It's directionally correct.
+If you're not ready to switch analytics, you can still get a rough read on your bot share from what you already have.
+It won't be precise.
+It will point the right way.

 Step 1: Check your Direct share over 12 months.
-Go to Acquisition → Traffic acquisition in GA4.
-Set comparison to previous 12 months.
-If your Direct share grew more than 10 percentage points with no brand-marketing push, that growth is suspect.
+Go to Acquisition → Traffic acquisition in GA4 and set the comparison to the previous 12 months.
+If your Direct share grew more than 10 percentage points with no brand-marketing push behind it, that growth is suspect.
 Some is dark social.
 Some is bots that stripped the referrer.

-Step 2: Check mobile vs desktop split.
-Real human traffic is 55-65% mobile in most markets (per Statcounter's monthly GlobalStats).
-If your mobile share is under 35%, you're either selling to a desktop-heavy B2B audience (possible) or your desktop share is inflated by datacenter-originating bots.
-The skew tells you which.
+Step 2: Check your mobile vs desktop split.
+Real human traffic runs 55-65% mobile in most markets, per Statcounter's monthly GlobalStats.
+So if your mobile share is under 35%, one of two things is true.
+Either you sell to a desktop-heavy B2B crowd, which happens, or datacenter bots have padded your desktop number.
+The size of the skew tells you which.

-Step 3: Filter sessions to duration under 2 seconds.
-Build a custom Exploration.
-Session duration < 2s.
-What sources do they come from?
-How does the share compare to sessions over 30 seconds?
-Large skew = bot traffic concentrated in a specific source.
+Step 3: Filter sessions to under 2 seconds.
+Build a custom Exploration for session duration under 2 seconds.
+Where do those sessions come from?
+How does the count compare to sessions over 30 seconds?
+A big gap means bot traffic piled up in one source.

-Step 4: Cross-reference Direct growth with Search Console branded impressions.
+Step 4: Cross-reference Direct growth against Search Console branded impressions.
 In Search Console, filter to branded queries over 12 months.
-If branded search is flat and Direct is growing, the growth isn't real interest.
+If branded search is flat while Direct keeps climbing, that climb isn't real interest.
 It's something else.

 BOT SHARE ESTIMATOR